 As it turns out, habits can put our brains into autopilot, where little or no self-discipline is needed.

-First, an action occurs to serves your brain as a cue and putting it into autopilot or automatic mode.
+First, an action occurs to serve your brain as a cue and putting it into autopilot or automatic mode.

 For instance, immediately after waking up, you start a routine, and that cue to your mind will train your brain.
 After some time, your mind will automatically know it is time for this routine once you wake up.